 \subsubsection{Stability and Discriminability of Features}

-To investigate the drift robustness in malware evolution from the feature perspective, we define two key feature properties: stability and discriminability.
-Stability refers to a feature's ability to maintain consistent relevance across distributions, while discriminability reflects a feature's capacity to effectively distinguish categories.
-To avoid model-induced biases, we propose a modelless formal definition applicable to diverse architectures.
+\diff{To investigate drift robustness in malware evolution from a feature perspective, we define stability and discriminability.
+Stability denotes a feature's consistent relevance across distributions, while discriminability reflects its ability to distinguish categories.
+To avoid model-induced biases, we provide a modelless definition applicable to diverse architectures.}

-Let $f_j$ represent the $j$-th feature in the feature set $\mathcal{F}$, and $S$ denote the set of all samples.
-To capture the behavior of feature $f_j$ under different conditions, we compute its active ratio over a subset $S^{\prime} \subseteq S$, representing how frequently or to what extent the feature is ``active'' within that subset.
-Specifically, for a binary feature space, feature $f_j$ takes values 0 or 1 (indicating the absence or presence of the feature, respectively), the active ratio of $f_j$ in the subset $S^{\prime}$ is defined as the proportion of samples where $f_j$ is present, which is defined as Eq.~\ref{eq:active ratio}:
+\diff{Let $f_j$ be the $j$-th feature in feature set $\mathcal{F}$, and let $S$ denote all samples.
+For any subset $S^{\prime} \subseteq S$, we define the active ratio of $f_j$ as the proportion of samples in which the feature is active.
+For binary features, where $f_j(s)=1$ indicates presence and $f_j(s)=0$ absence, the active ratio is:

-The ratio measures how frequently the feature is activated within the subset $S^{\prime}$ relative to the total number of samples in the subset.
-At this point, we can define the stability and discriminability of features.

-\begin{myDef} \textbf{Stable Feature}: A feature $f_j$ is defined as stable if, for any sufficiently large subset of samples $S^{\prime} \subseteq S$, the active ratio $r\left(f_j, S^{\prime}\right)$ remains within an $\epsilon$-bound of the overall active ratio $r\left(f_j, S\right)$ across the entire sample set, regardless of variations in sample size or composition.
-Formally, $f_j$ is stable if:

-where $\epsilon>0$ is a small constant, and $n_0$ represents a minimum threshold for the size of $S^{\prime}$ to ensure the stability condition holds. \end{myDef}